How to watch SpaceX launch Starship SN11, its latest Mars rocket prototype

 Elon Musk's last three early-model next-generation rockets have all met dramatic and fiery ends after their maiden high-altitude test flights.
-Now the latest prototype, SN11, is on the launch pad at the SpaceX Starship development facility in Boca Chica, Texas, and could fly as soon as Friday afternoon.
+The latest prototype, SN11, is on the launch pad at the SpaceX Starship development facility in Boca Chica, Texas, and could fly this week.

+SpaceX had been eyeing a possible Monday launch, but Musk tweeted, "FAA inspector unable to reach Starbase in time for launch today.
+Postponed to no earlier than tomorrow."
+"Starbase" is the name Musk has given to SpaceX's Texas facility.
+The Federal Aviation Administration (FAA) decides whether to allow Starship to fly.

 Starship is the big rocket Musk has promised will eventually deliver humans to the moon, Mars and perhaps beyond by the end of this decade.